o3de/o3de.org/content/contribute/_index.md

 ## Roadmaps

-Check out the [SIG Roadmaps](/docs/contributing/roadmaps) for the latest news about what we're working!
+Check out the [SIG Roadmaps](/docs/contributing/roadmaps) for the latest news about what we're working on!
 Participate in discussions, develop new features or resolve some issues, and influence the overall direction of O3DE.